upasadena/interactive-cyoa-tutorial/docs/index.md

     * [Imgur](https://imgur.com/a/QV36Ix8)
     * [Google Slides][1]

-* [Tips and Pitfalls for Interactive CYOA Creators]
+* [Tips and Pitfalls for Interactive CYOA Creators (Reddit)] – Contributed a fair amount to this tutorial.

 ## Feedback
 If you have any questions, concerns, corrections, or anything else, feel free